tchibatron/dbeaver/Database-navigator.md

 Database navigator is the main navigation view.
-All connections and folders reside here, usually you start your work from it.
+All connections and folders reside here.
 [[images/database-navigator.png]]